bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The `address` argument is a string.
 If the value of `address` is a host name, DNS will be used to resolve the address of the host.
 If `address` is not provided or otherwise falsy, `'127.0.0.1'` (for `udp4` sockets) or `'::1'` (for `udp6` sockets) will be used by default.

-If the socket has not been previously bound with a call to `bind`, the socket is assigned a random port number and is bound to the “all interfaces” address (`'0.0.0.0'` for `udp4` sockets, `'::0'` for `udp6` sockets.)
+If the socket has not been previously bound with a call to `bind`, the socket is assigned a random port number and is bound to the "all interfaces” address (`'0.0.0.0'` for `udp4` sockets, `'::0'` for `udp6` sockets.)

 An optional `callback` function may be specified to as a way of reporting DNS errors or for determining when it is safe to reuse the `buf` object.
 DNS lookups delay the time to send for at least one tick of the Node.js event loop.